-But it’s equally important to protect your ads once you learn enough to launch them.
+But it’s equally important to protect your ads once they’re up and running.
 Invalid traffic and click bots can skew your data, increase your CPC, and inflate your ad budget.

-The good news is that ClickCease offers click fraud protection for your PPC campaigns, as well as AdSpy, a powerful competitor PPC spy tool, so you can supercharge your campaigns and beat your competition.
+The good news is that ClickCease offers advanced click fraud protection for your PPC campaigns and AdSpy, a powerful competitor PPC spy tool, so you can supercharge your campaigns and beat your competition.

 Sign up for your FREE 7-day trial today.